WallarooLabs/wally/book/getting-started/run-a-wallaroo-application-docker.md

 You should see the line `Listening for data` that indicates that Giles receiver is running.

-## Terminal 4, Run the "Celsius to Fahrenheit" Application
+## Shell 4: Run the "Celsius to Fahrenheit" Application

 Enter the Wallaroo Docker container: